Sections

 Georgia Trend Brian Robinson Square 200On the local level, concerns have focused on rising property taxes.
 The increase in home values has brought ever bigger evaluations that have sent homeowners’ tax bills soaring.
 County governments, like the citizens they serve, are facing inflationary pressures on operational costs.

 There are reasonable solutions, if counties are willing to seize the opportunities that present themselves.
-Our economic growth may provide an answer for tax relief on families, but the biggest hurdle to those solutions are very people who would benefit from lower taxes.
+Our economic growth may provide an answer for tax relief on families, but the biggest hurdle to those solutions are the very people who would benefit from lower taxes.

 Georgia Trend Opinion Piece 2